-When people think of summer, the first thing that comes to their mind is beaches, pools, backyard barbecues, stargazing, street festivals and fireworks.
-Most people look forward to changes of the season.
+When people think of summer, the first thing that comes to their mind is beaches, pools, backyard barbecues, stargazing, street festivals, and fireworks.
+Most people look forward to changes in the season.

 However, if you have diabetes, you need to be careful in times when the temperatures rise dramatically.

 As a matter of fact, the summer heat might contribute to the issues people with diabetes face on a daily basis.

 You should bear in mind that extreme heat might impact your blood glucose levels.
 The humidity and high heat of summer might be just too hard for your body to manage.